remy/jq-for-web-developers/src/running.md

 There's a number of options to you to run the jq command.
 I'd say local installation is a must (so that if all else fails), and thereafter I'd recommend using an interface with live feedback to help speed up the process of learning and tweaking your commands.

-You should also note that this book includes live jq examples that you can run and modify in the browser.
+You should also note that this book includes live jq examples that you can run and modify in the browser when you see the "run code" (as below) and modifying the jq statement you can run the query using the keyboard with <kbd>shift</kbd> + <kbd>enter</kbd>

 ## Installing jq locally